rossta/rossta.github.com/source/blog/2018-07-15-extracting-a-data-component-in-vue.html.md

   ...
 </PDFDocument>
 ```
 Our `<PDFPreview>` needs access to the same PDF data as our `<PDFDocument>`.
-While we could reuse the data fetching code we wrote previously as a mixin, there's a clear problem with that approach.
-It would mean the components would fetch the same data independently—which is potentially some wasted work.

-While this may be desired for some applications, we'd prefer to only fetch the PDF page data once.
 To achieve this, we're going to wrap both the `<PDFPreview>` and `<PDFThumbnail>` in another component, whose only responsibility will be to respond to events to request page data, which it will pass to its children as props.
 With this approach, there is only one data source shared by the two display components.

 So our heirarchy will eventually look like this:
 ```html